 Menopause is a natural stage of life, but for some women, the accompanying symptoms can make for a stressful and unpleasant experience.
-Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, provide Advanced Endometrial Ablation to treat a range of women’s health concerns.
-This minimally invasive procedure can help reduce menopausal symptoms, and may also be augmented by bioidentical hormone therapy if you have any lingering problems after your procedure.
+Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, Brookes Vaughan, NP, at The Ashford Center in Athens, Georgia, provide endometrial ablation to treat a range of women’s health concerns.
+This minimally invasive procedure can help reduce menopausal symptoms and may be supported by bioidentical hormone therapy if you have any lingering problems after your procedure.
 To learn more, call The Ashford Center or schedule a consultation online today.

 Bioidentical hormone therapy, also known as bioidentical hormone replacement therapy (BHRT) or natural hormone therapy, is a treatment that boosts the levels of hormones like estrogen and progesterone when your body isn’t making enough of them.

-Estrogen and progesterone are two of the female sex hormones that regulate fertility and reproduction.
+Estrogen and progesterone are the female sex hormones that regulate fertility and reproduction.
 Levels of these hormones naturally decline as you enter menopause, signaling the end of your reproductive years.

 Conventional hormone replacement therapy, or HRT, primarily uses synthetic, laboratory-derived hormones.
 Because of the mass-produced, artificial nature of the product, there are two drawbacks to conventional HRT that don’t apply to bioidentical hormone therapy.

 Firstly, the hormones used in conventional HRT may not be biocompatible with your body, meaning you either don’t absorb them fully or they cause side effects.
-Bioidentical hormones are refined from plant sources and have an identical chemical structure as the hormones your body produces naturally, ensuring effective absorption and minimizing the risk of side effects.
+Bioidentical hormones are refined from plant sources and have the same chemical structure as the hormones your body produces naturally, ensuring effective absorption and minimizing the risk of side effects.